-The time it takes to patrol a line and overall impact to customers can substantially reduced when the fault location (or at least approximate location) can be determined quickly.
-Pacific Power installed fault indicators in 2022 across the California service territory, prioritizing circuits that fed into the HFTD areas where EFR settings are most likely to be implemented.
-When an outage occurs, these new tools are utilized by regional operators and personnel to narrow down potential fault locations, optimize the deployment of resources, and expedite restoration.
+The time it takes to patrol a line and overall impact to customers can be substantially reduced when the fault location (or at least approximate location) can be determined quickly.
+Pacific installed Power indicators in 2022 across the California service territory, prioritizing circuits that fed into the HFTD areas where EFR settings are most likely to be implemented.
+When an outage occurs, these new tools are utilized by regional operators and field personnel to narrow down potential fault locations, optimize the deployment of expedite resources, and restoration.